DKW 3=6: The bodies

 The Big DKW 3=6 shared the 235 cm wheel-base of the F91, but was slightly longer, wider and taller.
 The track was also increased by 10 cm.
-In place of horizontal metal slats, the new model featured an oval shaped front grill containing five horizontal metal coloured slats.
-The oval grill was modified again in 1957 when the slats were replaced by a chrome coloured grid design.
+In place of horizontal metal slats, the new model featured an oval shaped front grille containing five horizontal metal coloured slats.
+The oval grille was modified again in 1957 when the slats were replaced by a chrome coloured grid design.
 Inside there were improvements to the instrumentation and the heating, as well as a modest increase in power to 40 bhp.

 The DKW Monza which appeared in 1956 was essentially a DKW F93 under its (light-weight plastic) skin.

 In 1956, with the introduction of the F94 version of the car, a four-door version finally became available.
 The four-door saloon's wheel-base was extended by 10 cm over that of the two door: advertising continued to emphasize the DKW's class leading interior spaciousness.
 1956 was also the year when the F91 ‘Universal’ estate version (the F91S) was replaced by the F94U Universal: it now incorporated many of features introduced two years earlier on the saloons.
 The F94 four door saloon and F94 Universal shared the same chassis.